colewebb/ralia/README.txt

  3. Tweak your database to whatever you want it to look like.
 Put the key value first, then " -> ", then the command you want to run.
 You have to a space on both sides of the arrow.
 The database I have here is what I use personally.
 It's optimized for XFCE running on top of Ubuntu.
  4. Put the file ralia.sh somewhere on your executable path.
  5. Enjoy!

+ Note: the two zip files inside this zip file are essentially release points.
+They are points in time where Ralia worked fairly well, in theory.
+If it breaks on you, try using one of the zip files.